Auction Kings

 Auction Kings is a reality television series produced by Authentic Entertainment for the Discovery Channel.
-The series premiered on October 26, 2010 and the Atlanta auction house Gallery 63 in Sandy Springs, Georgia, located on Roswell Road immediately north of the Atlanta city limit.
+The series premiered on October 26, 2010, taking place in the Atlanta auction house Gallery 63 in Sandy Springs, Georgia, located on Roswell Road immediately north of the Atlanta city limit.
 The gallery has since relocated.
 The series capitalized on the success of the History Channel's widely successful Pawn Stars.
 The auction house employees often rely on experts to appraise items of which historical background is provided to the viewer.
 Sellers offer comments regarding the merchandise at hand both before and after the auction.
 At the second commercial break, a multiple-choice question about the auction house or the items is presented.
 The show ran its final episode on May 16, 2013.